-- "1.2.7 "The terms Drawings, computer-generated designs, electronic media or instruments of service used in this Contract do not include editable CAD or BIM files, unless otherwise agreed by the Consultant in writing." - 1.2.8 If requested by the Design-Builder or the Owner the Consultant shall provide editable CAD drawings and shall grant a limited licence to the Design-Builder or the Owner to use the editable CAD drawings. - 1.2.9 As a condition precedent to the use of the editable CAD drawings the Design-Builder shall indemnify and save harmless the Consultant, its Subconsultants, employees and agents from and against any and all claims, losses, demands, costs and expenses (including legal fees), damages or recoveries (including any amounts paid in settlement) arising by reason of, caused by, or alleged to be caused by, the Design-Builder's or reliance on the editable CAD drawings.

-1.2.10 As a condition precedent to the release of editable CAD drawings to the Owner, the Design-Builder shall obtain from the Owner its agreement to indemnify and save harmless the Consultant and its Subconsultants, employees, and agents from and against any and all claims, losses, demands, costs and expenses (including legal fees), damages or recoveries (including any amounts paid in settlement) arising by reason of, caused by, or alleged to be caused by, the Owner's reliance on the editable CAD drawings.
-Subject to the acceptance of the agreement by the Owner, the Consultant may release editable CAD drawings, under a limited license, according to the terms of such agreement.
+- "1.2.7 "The terms Drawings, computer-generated designs, electronic media or instruments of service used in this Contract do not include editable CAD or BIM files unless otherwise agreed by the Consultant in writing." - 1.2.8 If requested by the Client or the Owner the Consultant shall provide editable CAD drawings and shall grant a limited licence to the Client or the Owner to use the editable CAD drawings. - 1.2.9 As a condition precedent to the use of the editable CAD drawings the Client agrees to indemnify and save harmless the Consultant, his/her employees, agents and Subconsultant from and against any and all claims, losses, demands, costs and expenses (including legal fees), damages or recoveries (including any amounts paid in settlement) arising by reason of, caused by, or alleged to be caused by, the Client's reliance on the editable CAD drawings. - 1.2.10 As a condition precedent to the use of the editable CAD drawings the Owner agrees to indemnify and save harmless the Consultant, his/her employees, agents and Consultants from and against any and all claims, losses, demands, costs and expenses (including legal fees), damages or recoveries (including any amounts paid in settlement) arising by reason of, caused by, or alleged to be caused by, the Owner's reliance on the editable CAD drawings.